centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-remote-server-to-configuration.md

       The **Do not check SSL certificate validation** option allows to connect to the Remote Server using a self-signed SSL certificate.

-      The **Do not use configured proxy tp connect to this server** allows to connect to the Remote Server without using the proxy configuration of the Centreon Central server.
+      The **Do not use configured proxy to connect to this server** allows to connect to the Remote Server without using the proxy configuration of the Centreon Central server.